pass-culture/pass-culture-main/api/src/pcapi/routes/backoffice_v3/docs/JSDOC.md

 Configure TomSelect on a `<select />`.

-In the front-end business, we note two types of tom select instances:
+We have two types of tom select instances:

-1.  select field.
+1.  select field with static options,
-2.  select field with xhr autocomplete.
+2.  select field with dynamic options (xhr autocomplete).

-> Use `multiple` HTML attribut on select if needed.
+> Use `multiple` HTML attribut on `<select />` if needed.

 ### Examples